Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Overview of the Literature on the Dimensions of the New Taxonomy

 \subsection{Input: Preprocessing, Format and Content}

 The dimensions of the Input include Preprocessing, Format and Content.
 Regarding \textbf{Content} (Time~\textbar~Others~\textbar~Time + Others), it is clear that most studies preserve and make use of the temporal ordering of the time series, reflecting its fundamental importance for anomaly detection.
 Temporal data is typically used independently, and just a subset of studies enhances it with additional attributes such as spatial correlations, temporal dependencies or frequency-driven features.
 Some studies focus exclusively on non-temporal information, with spatial correlations being the most common, highlighting the role of relationships among variables in multivariate anomaly detection.
-In terms of \textbf{Format} (Point~\textbar~Window~\textbar~Image~\textbar~Window + Image), the majority of inputs are structured as \textit{Window}, which help preserve temporal context and facilitate the detection of Collective and Contextual anomalies, whereas only a few studies make use of time \textit{Point}.
+Temporal-only inputs are simpler and computationally efficient, but may fail to capture inter-metric anomalies, whereas incorporating spatial or hybrid content can improve detection performance at the cost of increased model complexity and potential noise, when the additional content is weakly informative.
+In terms of \textbf{Format} (Point~\textbar~Window~\textbar~Image~\textbar~Window + Image), the majority of inputs are structured as \textit{Window}, which preserve temporal context and are necessary for the detection of Collective and Contextual anomalies, whereas only a few studies make use of time \textit{Point}, which are suitable to detect Point anomalies.
 Although most studies utilize a sliding window technique to extract fixed-length windows, temporal segmentation can alternatively be applied, resulting in non-overlapping segments with different lengths (e.g. \citet{seq2GMM}).
 Moreover, some studies convert MTS windows into \textit{Image} representations to capture temporal or spatial correlations, and just a few combine both \textit{Window} and \textit{Image} formats to enrich the input with complementary information.
-With respect to \textbf{Preprocessing} (Yes~\textbar~No), most studies do not apply any preprocessing step and instead rely directly on raw time series as input.
-When preprocessing is applied, it typically emphasizes temporal characteristics of the data through filtering, decomposition or multi-scale transformations \citep{SDDformer, Meta-MWDG, TFAD}.
-Other strategies focus on frequency-based representations or on explicitly computing spatial and temporal correlations, either alone or combined with raw series, to enrich the input of the DL-model \citep{STFT-TCAN}.
+Image representations enable the use of models typically used for image analysis, such as CNN, but at the cost of increased preprocessing complexity and potential loss of temporal resolution.